Will the Bulls cover the spread vs. the Hornets? Promo Codes, Betting Trends, Records ATS

 Additional Bulls Insights & Trends

-- The Bulls are 6-4 against the spread and 5-5 overall in their past 10 contests.
+- The Bulls have a 6-4 record against the spread while finishing 6-4 overall in their past 10 games.

-- In their past 10 contests, the Bulls have hit the over twice.

-- Chicago has covered the spread in a higher percentage of its home games than away games.
-It has covered 10 times in 20 opportunities at home, and it has covered seven times in 16 opportunities in away games.
+- The Bulls have gone over the total once in their past 10 contests.

 Bet on this or any NBA matchup at BetMGM